 To ensure a program of reasonable depth and coherence, each student takes at least 18 credits of course work in one of these major fields, chosen in consultation with the Graduate History Director or designated advisor.
 In a typical year, at least three or four courses are offered in each category, and there are additional opportunities to take independent reading and research courses, and courses at Rutgers-New Brunswick, in all three areas.
 A number of courses may fulfill requirements in more than one field.

-Each M.A. candidate takes at least 6 credits of course work in an approved minor field, often selected from among the two major fields in which a student does not have a primary concentration (e.g., a student with a major field in American History may elect a minor field in World History or in History of Technology, Environment and Medicine/Health).
-A minor can also be in an interdisciplinary area or in a field outside history, if the Graduate History Director judges it to be appropriate for a particular student's academic program.
-In every case, the minor field should add an element of breadth or diversity to a student's program of study.
+To add breadth and diversity to the program of study, Each M.A. candidate must take at least two courses (6 credits) outside of the chosen major field, often selected from among the two major fields in which a student does not have a primary concentration (e.g., a student with a major field in American History may elect a minor field in World History or in History of Technology, Environment and Medicine/Health).
+It is preferable that both courses be in the same field, but this is not required.Foreign Language Expectation

 Although students are strongly encouraged to achieve reading proficiency in at least one foreign language, there is no formal language requirement for either the M.A. or the M.A.T.
 M.A. students who take the thesis option may find that reading knowledge of a foreign language is necessary for their research; students who anticipate that this may be the case should consult with their research advisors.
 In addition, those students who hope to pursue the Ph.D. are advised that most Ph.D. programs require reading proficiency in at least one foreign language prior to degree candidacy.